Home

 Playing English against the Frogs, the battle had begun.

-Horatio gave a speech to his crew, it was a thing of beauty,
+Horatio's speech to his crew, was a thing of beauty,

 The English rowed towards the Frogs, there would be no mistake